 Expect limited parking at some viewpoints.

-Some stops along Slea Head Drive only have enough parking for a few cars.
+As you drive Slea Head, you’ll notice that some stops only have enough parking for a few cars.
 So, what do you do if all the parking spots are full?
-Well, if it’s a viewpoint or attraction you really want to see, we recommend continuing to the next stop and then looping back later.
+Well, if it’s a viewpoint or attraction you really want to see, I recommend continuing to the next stop and then looping back later.

 Make sure to bring some cash.

-You’ll need some euros in cash to pay the entrance fee at a handful of the attractions on Slea Head Drive.
-We recommend having about 20€ in cash per person.
+You’ll need some euros in cash to pay the entrance fee at a handful of the attractions along the Slea Head route.
+I recommend having about 20€ in cash per person.
 It’s always better to have more than necessary, just in case!

 Map of Slea Head Drive

-This Slea Head Drive map shows some of the most popular stops along the drive and some optional places to stop if you have extra time.
-Top attractions along Slea Head Drive include Dunmore Head, Dunquin Pier (Cé Dhún Chaoin), and The Gallarus Oratory.
+This Slea Head Drive map highlights popular stops and optional places if you have extra time.
+Key attractions include Dunmore Head, Dunquin Pier (Cé Dhún Chaoin), and The Gallarus Oratory.

-Moreover, optional stops include the FairyFort Ringfort, Dunbeg Fort, and Caifé Na Trá (for a snack), among others.
-Depending on your interests, you can tailor your journey to include scenic views, historic sites, or beautiful hikes.
-In our opinion, the Slea Head loop drive is sure to impress no matter what you choose to see.
+Moreover, optional stops include the FairyFort Ringfort, Dunbeg Fort, and Caifé Na Trá (for a snack).
+Depending on your interests, you can tailor your journey to include scenic views, historic sites, or beautiful hikes!

 The best stops on Slea Head Drive